Duncan-Brain/firstmate/README.md

 ***

 ### Cluster Initialization
+Complete the Boilerplate Setup before starting this section.

 #### Step 1: Create a Kubernetes cluster on Digital Ocean
 ***Notice: Digital Ocean will begin to charge by the hour upon completion of this step***